 Kelsey’s escape from the world now became the cause of more problems as she started to build a criminal record and eventually lost custody of her daughter.

-But even deep in the throws of addiction, it was poetry that helped Kelsey find clarity.
+But even deep in the throes of addiction, it was poetry that helped Kelsey find clarity.
 A natural form of expression, the words came so easily to the page that Kelsey often didn’t even have to think as she was writing them down.

 She says it was her way of expressing how she is feeling, of making sense of the chaos in her mind.